How to Handle Large PostgreSQL Schemas with a GUI Tool

 Wrap-Up

-- split diagrams into smaller views,
+- split the schema into smaller diagrams,

-- work with multiple environments,
+- manage multiple environments,

 - generate documentation,

-- and automate routine tasks.
+- and automate the boring tasks.

-Try it yourself for free with DbSchema.
+Try it yourself with DbSchema.
 Download here.